State Broadband Expansion Center

-This is why it’s important for you to develop geospatial maps at the location level or also called, the structure level, to ensure critical decisions are derived from a truly representative foundation of locations.
+This is why it’s important for you to develop geospatial maps at the location level or also called, the structure level or rooftop level, or address level, to ensure critical decisions are derived from a truly representative foundation of locations you can overlay broadband service availability and other critical information upon.
 For example, with an accurate base of reliable location information, you can add more precision to:

 - Service availability reports